Mohan-jagali/01assesment/README.md

 Terraform Infrastructure
 Navigate to the terraform directory cd terraform
+Initialize Terraform:
+terraform init
+Apply the configuration
+This will provision:
+A Go backend container.
+A static frontend container.
+An NGINX reverse proxy container.

 3.Docker Compose (Optional)
 Use Docker Compose to bring up the entire stack: